UoB-COMSM0166/2026-group-2/README.md

 # 5.Implementation

 To develop our game, we focused on creating a system that was easy to understand and simple to control, while still offering enough variation to keep players engaged.
-During the design and implementation process, we identified two main technical challenges that were central to the gameplay experience.
+During the design and implementation process, we identified three main technical challenges that were central to the gameplay experience.

 The first challenge was gravity adjustment.
-Since our game includes multiple modes, we needed to implement different movement rules for each one.
-In Normal Mode, the character follows a standard gravity setting.
-In Hard Mode, the gravity is stronger, making movement more difficult to control.
-In Gravity Reversal Mode, the usual gravity mechanic is replaced by buoyancy, so the character naturally floats upward instead of falling downward.
-This required us to carefully balance movement logic and player control.
+Since our game includes multiple modes, we needed to implement different movement rules for each one, including standard gravity, increased gravity in hard mode, and a buoyancy-like reverse gravity system.

 The second challenge was the item system.
+We designed multiple items with different effects, such as restoring life, modifying gravity, and providing temporary invincibility, all of which needed to be triggered dynamically and integrated smoothly into gameplay.

+The third challenge was the achievement system.
+We introduced an Achievement Hall that tracks diverse player behaviours and unlocks rewards based on in-game performance, requiring continuous monitoring of game states and efficient condition checking during runtime.
-We designed three different items: one that restores life, one that temporarily changes gravity to make movement easier, and one that provides a short invincible dash.
-These items needed to appear at suitable moments and work smoothly with the different game modes.
-In the following section, we explain how these two technical challenges were implemented and how they shaped the final gameplay experience.
+In the following section, we explain how these three technical challenges were implemented and how they shaped the final gameplay experience.

 ## (1) Gravity-based gameplay challenge